 The profiles from the time of the first patent show the common tendency of a 'multiple sword profile', which is a profile with more than one bend and where the conicity of the neck is greatest and this first conicity is followed by several each time more slender ones.

-As for the bell, the straight soprano shows quite another picture than the curved instruments: with the straight instrument the last conicity reaches right into the bell; in the curved instruments the last conicity (up to and including part of the bottom bow) is followed by a bell which in itself has quite a wide conicity.
+As for the bell, the straight soprano shows quite another picture than the curved instruments: with the straight instrument the last conicity reaches right down to the bell; in the curved instruments the last conicity (up to and including part of the bottom bow) is followed by a bell which in itself has quite a wide conicity.

 The proposals that are made by Sax in his third patent and the mechanism of alto 40842 both deserve closer investigation.
 At the same time, no one would want to do without the structure of a modern mechanism.
 So the idea is to build a mechanism one the basis of only one tone hole per position which still retains all possibilities of a modern fingering and with an eye on the proposals Sax layed down in his third patent.